Churchill magazine

 • Add lagging to all internal pipework, especially pipes in the loft.
 This can be done easily and cheaply with pipe insulation covers that you can buy from a DIY store.

-• Keep your cold water tank well insulated.
+• Keep your cold-water tank well insulated.
 A drop in temperature may cause the water within the tank and pipes to freeze and potentially burst.

 • Protect outside taps with covers to help prevent freezing.

 • Watch out for changes in your home.
-Drops in boiler pressure or discolouration on floors could all be signs of a leak.
+Drops in boiler pressure or discolouration on floors could be signs of a leak.

 • Check if your boiler has been maintained in line with the manufacturer's instructions.
-These can be usually be found in your boiler user manual or on the manufacturer's website.
+These can usually be found in your boiler user manual or on the manufacturer's website.

 • Keep your home in good general condition and deal with any problems quickly to avoid any issues if you need to make a claim.